Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/lightning_in_15_minutes.rst

 |

-⚡ Lightning fast: ⚡ This guide will teach you key principles that allows you to build systems like the following ones - Lightning fast:
+⚡ Build Lightning fast: ⚡ This guide will teach you key principles that allows you to build systems like the following ones:

-.. collapse:: For Enterprises
+.. collapse:: Examples for Enterprises

    .. raw:: html